What To Expect

 In July 1986, construction on WTHS required Village Church to move again.
 The congregation began meeting at Viking Middle School for just eleven weeks before a major flood closed the school building for repairs.
 In October, the congregation settled into its fifth temporary facility – The King’s Academy, a Christian school on Lewis Avenue in Waukegan.

 In the midst of these transitions and challenges, Village Church continued to grow spiritually and numerically.
-Attendance first surpassed the 300 mark during the 1987 Easter Sunday worship service.
 On a Sunday afternoon that May, a groundbreaking service was held on the Hunt Club Road facility.

 In April 1988, Village Church of Gurnee met in its new facility for the first time.
-The people of Village Church celebrated and gave thanks to God that Sunday for His faithfulness to us through these “nomadic” first years!
-Attendance that morning was 331.
-One year later, worship attendance surpassed the 400 mark for the first time.
+The people of Village Church celebrated and gave thanks to God that Sunday for his faithfulness to us through these “nomadic” first years!

 The 1990s: Forward By Faith

 As the new decade began, Village Church of Gurnee continued to experience rapid numeric growth.
 Later that year, Village Church was faced with the “good problem” of needing to begin meeting in two worship services, to accommodate the continued growth it was experiencing!

 In March 1994, a groundbreaking ceremony was held in preparation for the construction of a new worship auditorium as well as additional classroom and office space.
 By February 1995, Village Church was able to meet in its new auditorium for the first time.